kiran-brahma/obsidan/content/Journal/startup-knowledge-titbits.md

   - As a new firm, focus on reducing barriers to ensure faster adoption.
   - For big firms with a loyal customer base, it may be necessary to force some changes in customer behaviour, as this can lead to increased loyalty and adoption.
 For example, Apple's removal of the headphone jack in iPhone and USB-C port for Laptops

-Refer to my blog post on  [[a-simple-guide-for-validating-new-business-ideas|validating new business idea]] to understand more on the process
+Refer to my blog post on  [[Blog/a-simple-guide-for-validating-new-business-ideas|validating new business idea]] to understand more on the process
 ## Understanding Competition

 - Competition is for losers